Di Tong

 Selected Work in Progress

-Manager Political Ideology and Gender Inequality
+Manager Political Values and Gender Wage Gap

 (with Chen Liang)